Secondary admission guidance

 - Children out of year guidance

 If you are applying for a place on the grounds of exceptional circumstances, medical, social or compassionate reasons, your request for a place on these grounds must be supported by documentation from a professionally qualified independent source.
 This should set out the reasons why the school in question is the only one suitable and the difficulties that would be caused if the child had to attend any another school.
 If no supporting professionally qualified independent evidence is submitted this will not be considered.
 Applications on such grounds will be considered by an appointed advisory panel.
+Please refer to the Secondary school transfer booklet page 25 for more information.

 If you are applying for this criteria and the school that you are applying for is Voluntary Aided, or a Foundation or Academy School, you will need to see if this priority is in their admissions criteria.
 And you will need to send your supporting documentation directly to this school.